codlong/ToonStatus/readme.md

 # ToonStatus
 Simple addon to keep track of interesting stats.
-Tracks gold, artifact level, order resources and item level to help you decide at a glance what to spend your play time working on.
+Tracks gold, artifact power level, resources and item level to help you decide at a glance what to spend your play time working on.
 Stats for every toon that has logged in with the add-on active are shown in the dialog.

 The data is brought up-to-date for a toon when you log in, and when you display the dialog.
 Future versions will synchronize data automatically on logout or on status updates as well.